IDCore-Rex/.github/CONTRIBUTING.md

 ## Boyscout Principle

 We follow the Boyscout Principle or Boyscout Rule to help ensure the maintainability of our code bases.
-The original Boyscout Rule reads as, "Always leave the campsite cleaner than you found it.".
+The original Boyscout Rule reads, "Always leave the campsite cleaner than you found it.".
 You may have heard this adapted for software as principle expressed as, "Always leave the code better than you found it."
 The purpose of this principle is to help reduce tech-debt through small consistent efforts in every pull request.